Decoding and solving the five most common SAML errors

 - There is missing attribute data in the IdP profile

-During SSO authentication, the IdP returns a SAML response containing AttributeStatements.
+During SSO authentication, the IdP returns an XML SAML response containing AttributeStatements.
 These elements contain Attribute elements with a Name property defined by the IdP.
-A Missing Attribute Error may surface when the service provider expects a Name pattern that differs from the one defined in the IdP.
-Keep in mind that these mappings are case sensitive.
+A missing attribute error may surface when the SP expects a Name pattern that differs from the one defined in the IdP.
+Keep in mind that these mappings are case-sensitive.

-For example, say the SP expects id, email, firstName, and lastName attributes.
-Let’s take a look at how this is mapped and configured in both Okta and Azure.
+For example, the SP expects id, email, firstName, and lastName attributes.
+Here’s how this is mapped and configured in both Okta and Azure.

 Okta